thoughtram/blog/_posts/2016-11-02-understanding-XOR-with-keras-and-tensorlow.md

 ---
 layout: post
-title:      "Understanding XOR with Keras and TensorFlow"
+title: Understanding XOR with Keras and TensorFlow

-date: 2016-11-02
+date: 2016-11-02T00:00:00.000Z
-imageUrl:  "/images/banner/understanding-xor-with-keras-and-tensorflow.jpeg"
+imageUrl: /images/banner/understanding-xor-with-keras-and-tensorflow.jpeg
+summary: >-

-summary: "In this article we'll take a closer look at a simple model for a neural net to solve an XOR gate.
-Even with such a basic task, we can figure out quite a bunch of interesting things."
+  In this article we'll take a closer look at a simple model for a neural net to solve an XOR gate.
+Even with such a basic task, we can figure out quite a bunch of interesting things.
 categories:
   - machine-learning
 tags:
   - machine-learning
 author: christoph_burgdorf
+related_posts:
+  - Beginning Machine Learning with Keras and TensorFlow
+  - Announcing Angular 2 Master Class in Sydney
+  - Two-way Data Binding in Angular 2
+  - Resolving route data in Angular 2
+  - Angular 2 Animations - Foundation Concepts
+  - Angular 2 is out - Get started here

 ---

 In our [recent article](/machine-learning/2016/09/23/beginning-ml-with-keras-and-tensorflow.html) on machine learning we've shown how to get started with machine learning without assuming any prior knowledge.
 We ended up running our very first neural network to implement an [XOR gate](https://en.wikipedia.org/wiki/XOR_gate).